nazlican-245/Restourant/README.md

 # Restaurant
 In this repository, I want to develop several projects on the same basis.
-I will create restaurant projects on two levels.
+I will create restaurant projects in different languages.
+Python, Tkinter(python library, no language), Javascript, C, C++, C#.
-The first level will be at the beginner level and the second level will be at the advanced level.